Orbifold/knwl/journal/SemanticGraph.md

 - perform similarity searches using embeddings.

 Graph RAG consists really of just two key ingredients, graph extraction and graph management.
 The `SemanticGraph` if the graph management component.
 The [[GraphExtraction]] is the complementation to this, responsible for extracting nodes and edges from text.

+In theory one could have a single storage or service for graph RAG.
+Something like Kuzu can indeed do vector, chunks and all.
+In the case of Kuzu there is a limitation in that it does not support embeddings of edges.
+This limits the types of graph RAG queries but that would still allow for a lot of graph RAG use cases.
+Same for Falkor and Neo4j, maybe in the future an all-in-one solution can be implemented in a separate package.